cloudmesh-community/book/chapters/class/516/quicktips.md

 Projects with more students are expected to do more programming.
 The report is written in markdown and checked into GitHub.
 The report will be made available in a class proceeding.
-A Report could be substituted by a manual and benchmarks.
+A Report could be substituted by a manual and benchmarks upon approval.
 In this case, a one-page extended abstract has to be written, which includes the link to the manual.

-For certain projects, the requirement of a report can be waved or is significantly reduced while replacing it with more programming activities.
-This includes

-* Any project that enhances Cloudmesh
-* Building a large cloud cluster with Raspberry Pi's (while contributing a manual or a chapter about it)
-* Any Application project showcasing NIST big data reference architecture use.

-However you still have to do a manual and usage examples, benchmarks and `pytest`s for them.

 #### Project Code